MUBI is showing Luc Moullet's Land of Madness (2009) from January 3 - February 1, 2017 in the United States.

 NOTEBOOK: But still, I’d like to see you direct a film on the scale of The Fall of the Roman Empire.
 Would you direct an epic if you could, with thousands of people?

 MOULLET: No, it’s dangerous.
 I’ll say that the more expensive a film is, the worse off a film director can be—Cleopatra, or 55 Days of Peking, or Ten Commandments.

 MOULLET: The more expensive, I think, the worse Welles is.
-Look at Kafka, it is difficult to film Kafka and his budget adds nothing to Kafka.
+Look at The Trial, it is difficult to film Kafka and his budget adds nothing to Kafka.